Porocarcinoma C44.L

 This section has been translated automatically.

 Moderately fast-growing, squamous or nodular epithelial tumor with or without ulceration.
 The tumours are highly variable in terms of appearance, size and location.
-Porocarcinomas often develop on the base of a poroma that has existed for years.
+Porocarcinomas often develop on the basis of a poroma that has existed for years.
 The clinical malignancy criterion is a sudden rapid growth of a pre-existing tumor (see figure).
 Porocarcinomas can also develop complicatively in a nevus sebaceus.
+Eczmatoid changes are described less frequently.

 In 31% of cases, metastases are already present at the time of initial clinical presentation.
 The most common organ to which porocarcinoma metastasizes is the regional lymph node (57.7 %).
 Seeding of epidermotropic metastases is possible.
 Visceral metastases rarely develop (Salih AM et al. 2017).